 Students receiving out of school suspension as a consequence for behavioral or disciplinary code violations may not be on campus or attend and/or be involved in school activities (on or off campus) throughout the time of their suspension.
 The student will be considered to be trespassing.
-The teacher is not required to accept schoolwork missed while serving an out of school suspension.
+Although credit is not awarded for assignments given during OSS, students are encouraged to complete the activity in order to prepare for future assessments.
 All absences due to out of school suspension are unexcused.
 Please be mindful that Loss of Credit due to excessive absences occurs at the 16th absence, excused or unexcused.
 A parent conference is required before a student may return from an out of school suspension.